 Click on the cougar's head to find out what to do if you meet a cougar.

-Have you every looked a fish in the eye?
-Visit the Coyote Dam Steelhead Egg Collection Facility from January through mid April to meet one in person.
-Daily sorting and Thursday fish spawning is brought to you by California Department of Fish and Wildlife.
+Have you ever looked a fish in the eye?
+Visit the Coyote Valley Fish Facility from January through April to meet one in person.
+Daily sorting and fish spawning is brought to you by California Department of Fish and Wildlife.
 Spawning takes place on a weekday, though the specific day may vary from year to year.
 For the most up-to-date information, please visit or call 707-467-4200.

 Maybe Summer is Your Thing